Do you need an unfollow app?

 You can’t use two unfollow apps in conjunction with each other if you want people to stay on your White List.
 When I reverted to using the Followers app, the people I’d placed on my InstaUnfollow White List were unfollowed.

 In addition to the White List feature, InstaUnfollow offers the same free features as other unfollow apps: You know who your unfollowers and ghost (inactive) followers are.
-The apps also tells you your active followers, your fans (people you don’t follow back), and mutual followers.
+The app also tells you your active followers, your fans (people you don’t follow back), and mutual followers.

-Note: People have apps which tell them who their inactive followers are and then the apps unfollow those people for them.
+Note: People have apps that tell them who their inactive followers are and then the apps unfollow those people for them.
 If you find people are unfollowing you, the cause might be your inactivity.
 Try to boost your engagement rate on Instagram and you might find the number of people who unfollow you diminishes.